-As property values in metropolitan areas continue their prohibitive rise, young urban families are always on the hunt for creative affordable living solutions.
-Founding partners of Canadian architecture firm Studio Junction, Christine Ho Ping Kong and Peter Tan designed their own home in Toronto to explore how they might use ancient architecture to transform urban infill into habitable plots, creating their own brand of urban alchemy.
+As property values in metropolitan areas continue their prohibitive rise, urban families are always on the hunt for creative, affordable living solutions.
+Founding partners of Canadian architecture firm Studio Junction Christine Ho Ping Kong and Peter Tan designed their own home in Toronto to explore how they might use an ancient approach to architecture to transform urban infill into habitable plots, creating their own brand of urban alchemy.

 Photography by Rob Fiocca.

-Above: The greatest challenge to building a home on an urban infill site is the potential lack of natural daylight.
-Studio Junction found inspiration in the ancient form of courtyard housing to solve the problem on their site in a mixed-use industrial neighborhood and designed two courtyards; one at ground level and the other on the second floor.
-The light from the secondary courtyard brings natural daylight into the bathroom and laundry on the second floor as well into the office on the first floor.
+Above: The greatest challenge to building a house on urban infill is the potential lack of natural daylight.
+To solve the problem of their site–situated in a mixed-use, industrial neighborhood–Kong and Tan took inspiration from age-old courtyard housing.
+Their design revolves around two courtyards, one at ground level and the other on the second floor.
+The light from the secondary courtyard draws daylight not only into the second floor but the office on the first floor as well.

-Above: The original contractor warehouse that sat on the typical infill site in a mixed-use industrial Toronto neighborhood.
-Image via Dwell.
+Above: The original contractor warehouse that sat on the site.
+Photograph via Dwell.

 Above: Studio Junction’s Courtyard House under construction.
-Image via Dwell.
+Photograph via Dwell.

-For another creative affordable urban living solution where Remodelista Architect and Designer Directory member Elizabeth Roberts helps two families share one house, see The Architect is In: Elizabeth Roberts Adds Value in Brooklyn.
+For another creative, affordable urban living solution–two families sharing one house–take a look at The Architect Is In: Elizabeth Roberts Adds Value in Brooklyn.